Independent Alliance (UK): Towards a new party

 In December 2024, The Spectator claimed that the Independent Alliance was likely to form a political party in 2025.
 According to The Spectator, Adam, Khan and Hussain were in favour of the creation of a political party to build a momentum but Corbyn was more hesitant.
 MP Zarah Sultana, who had been elected as a Labour Party candidate but had had the whip suspended, announced in early July 2025 that she was leaving Labour and planned to create a new political party with Corbyn and other independents.
 Mohamed supported her comments on social media.
 Corbyn confirmed there were ongoing discussions around forming a new party based around the Independent Alliance members.
 Corbyn and Sultana launched a new party going by the interim name of Your Party on 24 July 2025, with the support of the other members of the Independent Alliance.
-Sultana joined the Independent Alliance but by November 2025 it was reported the other MPs no longer considered her a member.
+Sultana joined the Independent Alliance.
+However, by November 2025, it was reported the other MPs no longer considered her a member while two other members of the Alliance, Hussain and Mohamed, had withdrawn their support for Your Party.
+At the Your Party founding conference in November 2025, members voted to make the name permanent.